-Messages sent by frustrated purchasers who have received poor service from large brands using social media sites such as Twitter.
-Conversations usually start in the public domain and are quickly into a more private arena via DMs.
+Messages sent by frustrated purchasers who have received poor service from large brands using social media sites such as Twitter (I may have to rewrite this in a few weeks and change this to Threads following its launch this week!).
+Conversations usually start in the public domain and are quickly moved into a more private arena via DMs.

 OR, over-obviously automated tweets that make your brand sound like a robot when received by your latest Twitter followers

 When you get someone else to produce content for your brand and share it, tagging you in and telling their network how awesome you are, seriously though – This is something to think about, with influencer marketing now being a pretty standard go to market strategy and everyone developing their social platforms to create more personal experiences UGC is only going to continue to grow in prominence.

 That stuff we all spend way too much time looking at and having an opinion on.
 Yes, even people who say they don’t do social media spend a lot of time talking about it and their opinion of it!

 The activity we should all be doing while hanging out on social media so that we can actually make use of the fantastic opportunity it presents us with.